-3. Reserved - Tribal Minor New Source Review

-- 3.1 Federal Implementation Plan for Managing Air Emissions from True Minor Sources in Indian Country in the Oil and Natural Gas Production and Natural Gas Processing Segments of the Oil and Natural Gas Sector [40 CFR 49.101 - 49.105] [SU-000461] - 4.
+- 3. Reserved Tribal Minor New Source Review - 3.1 Federal Implementation Plan for Managing Air Emissions from True Minor Sources in Indian Country in the Oil and Natural Gas Production and Natural Gas Processing Segments of the Oil and Natural Gas Sector [40 CFR 49.101-49.105] [SU-000483] - 4.
 Reserved Prevention of Significant Deterioration Requirements - 5.
-Reserved Consent Decree Requirements
+Reserved Consent Decree Requirements - 6.
+Reserved Compliance Assurance Monitoring (CAM) Requirements - 7.
+Enhanced Monitoring, Recordkeeping, and Reporting - 7.1.
+Any documents required to be submitted under this Title V operating permit, including but not limited to, reports, test data, monitoring data, notifications, compliance certifications, fee calculation worksheets, and applications for renewals and permit modifications shall be submitted to the Tribe:

-6. Reserved - Compliance Assurance Monitoring (CAM) Requirements by email at: airqualty@southernute-nsn.gov or by United States Postal Service:
+by email at: airqualty@southernute-nsn.gov

+or by United States Postal Service: